 This feature was written by Nadia Dawisha, a talented up-and-comer in the field of ethics, human rights, and sustainable fashion.

 I met her two years ago when sustainable fashion was still nascent and she was interviewing bloggers for her dissertation.
+Finding recycled apparel was extremely difficult back then.
+In fact, it was virtually impossible at times.
 Since then, we’ve stayed in touch and she’s become someone I call to go deep into sustainable fashion.
 Nadia understands the underpinnings, intricacies, and nuances of the industry better than many folks who work in it.
 Especially because she was an early adopter.
 Sustainable fashion is something that more and more stores are trying to do because of our current climate.
 From jumpers, to sustainable underwear from places like https://www.barbieinablender.org/bamboo-underwear-for-women/ more and more businesses are taking the environment into consideration when it comes to designing products.
 If you want to start your own journey with this, then this list of environmentally sustainable clothing brands can help you see what is best to wear and why.

 On one such call, we were chatting about H&M [they had just dropped their 2017 Conscious Collection] and our mixed feelings about the powerhouse brand.
 It’s the name everyone drops when they hear we work in sustainable fashion.
 “Oh, so you promote the Conscious Collection?!”
 “Umm….not exactly.”